Memphis Wrestling: Television

-The Memphis Wrestling in-studio television show, Memphis Wrestling: Home of Rhythm and Bruise, was broadcast weekly on WLMT (CW30), the Memphis, Tennessee affiliate of The CW Television Network, and is produced in the WLMT studio.
+The Memphis Wrestling in-studio television show, Memphis Wrestling: Home of Rhythm and Bruise, was broadcast weekly on WLMT-TV CW30 Memphis, the Memphis, Tennessee affiliate of The CW Television Network, and was produced in the WLMT studio.
 It was originally broadcast every Saturday morning at 11 AM CT, beginning on May 17, 2003.
 In 2006, due to numerous conflicts with other Saturday morning broadcasting commitments, such as college football, the weekly broadcast moved to 10 PM CT and was renamed Memphis Wrestling Prime Time.
-The promotion also aired internationally on the Fight Network (UK & Ireland) in Europe until the channel went bankrupt, and on the Fight Network in Canada.
+The promotion also aired internationally on the Fight Network in Europe, while also airing on the Fight Network in Canada.

-As of January 2008, Memphis Wrestling was running repeats of previously-aired shows.
+In January 2008, Memphis Wrestling began running repeats of previously-aired shows.
 On August 9, 2008, Memphis Wrestling returned to its 11 AM Saturday spot, now on channel 50.

-The company closed down in 2014.
+The show ceased airing in 2014.